hashicorp/consul-guides/service-configuration/service-configuration-demo/terraform/aws/README.md

 4. An already-existing [Amazon EC2 Key Pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html). *NOTE*: if the EC2 Key Pair you specify is not your default ssh key, you will need to use `ssh -i /path/to/private_key` instead of `ssh` in the commands below

 ### Build AMIs using Packer (optional)
-- The packer configuration used to build the machine images is in the `packer` directory.
+The packer configuration used to build the machine images is in the `packer` directory.
 All images are currently public and reside in AWS `us-east-1` region.
+The images were built using packer version `1.3.1`.
-- If you want to build the AWS AMIs use the steps below:
+If you want to build the AWS AMIs use the steps below:
   - Edit the AWS Account # appropriately in `packer/*.json` file.
 More specifically, adjust the `"owners": ["<your-aws-account-#>"]` parameter to reflect your AWS account #.
   - Change to the `packer` directory: `cd packer`.
   - Then issue the command: `make aws`.